When to visit the vet?

 Prevention

-To prevent infection with feline spumavirus (FSV), cat owners should take some preventive measures.
-First, it is important to avoid contact with infected animals, as the virus is mainly transmitted through direct contact.
+To prevent infection with Feline Spumavirus (FSV), cat owners should take some preventive measures.
+First, it is important to avoid contact with infected animals, as the virus is primarily transmitted through direct contact.
 Keep your cat indoors as much as possible to minimize uncontrolled encounters with other cats.

-Regular veterinary examinations are also crucial to monitor your cat’s general health and detect any infections early.
-Good hygiene in the household can also reduce the risk of virus transmission.
-This includes regularly cleaning litter boxes, sleeping areas, and feeding areas.
+Regular veterinary check-ups are also crucial to monitor your cat’s general health and detect any infections early.
+Good hygiene in the home can also reduce the risk of virus transmission.
+This includes regularly cleaning litter boxes, sleeping areas, and feeding stations.

-It is also advisable to have new cats that are taken into the household tested for FSV before they come into contact with other pets.
-Although there is currently no vaccine against feline spumavirus, your cat’s immune system can be supported by a balanced diet to strengthen its general resistance to infections.
+It is also advisable to have new cats introduced into the household tested for FSV before they come into contact with other pets.
+Although there is currently no vaccine against Feline Spumavirus, your cat’s immune system can be supported by a balanced diet to strengthen its general resistance to infections.

 By following these precautions, you can significantly reduce the risk of FSV infection in your cat and contribute to its long-term health and well-being.